Uri Lubrani: Diplomatic career

+Early years

-After the war ended, Lubrani joined the Middle East Department of the Israeli Foreign Ministry, and in 1950 became secretary and bureau head for Foreign Minister Moshe Sharet.
+After the 1948 war ended, Lubrani joined the Middle East Department of the Israeli Foreign Ministry, and in 1950 was appointed secretary and bureau head for Foreign Minister Moshe Sharet.
 Between 1953 and 1956, he studied at London University, and earned a BA.

 After returning to Israel in 1956, he was appointed Deputy Adviser on Arab Affairs for Prime Minister David Ben-Gurion.
-In this role, he was dedicated to development in Arab villages and recruiting Druze into military service.
-He then served as Bureau Manager and Secretary of Policy for Prime Minister Levi Eshkol.
+In this role, he focused on spearheading infrastructure and economic development within local Arab villages while concurrently recruiting Israeli Druze citizens into military service.
+He then served as Bureau Manager and Secretary of Policy for Prime Minister Levi Eshkol during the early 1960s.

+Africa; Uganda, Burundi, Rwanda, and Ethiopia

 In 1964, he joined the diplomatic corps of the Foreign Ministry, and was appointed ambassador to Uganda and non-resident ambassador to Burundi and Rwanda, serving until 1967.

-From 1967 to 1971, he was ambassador to Ethiopia.
-He then served as director of the state-owned Koor Industries Ltd. From 1973 to 1978, he was head of the Israeli diplomatic mission in Iran, with the rank of ambassador.
+From 1967 to 1971, he was ambassador to Ethiopia, managing ties with Emperor Haile Selassie.
+He then served as managing director of the state-owned Koor Industries Ltd. from 1971 to 1973.

+Iran

+He served as the Israeli ambassador to Iran from 1973 to 1978, where he accurately predicted the impending fall of Shah of Iran Mohammad Reza Pahlavi, though his assessments were largely dismissed by his superiors at the time.

 From 1979 to 1983, he worked in the private sector.
-In 1983, during the Israeli occupation of southern Lebanon after the 1982 Lebanon War, Lubrani was the governor (coordinator) of the activities of Israeli forces in Lebanon.

-In September 1990, Lubrani was a coordinator in Ethiopia, assisting with Operation Solomon, the evacuation of Ethiopian Jews to Israel.
-He was a member of the Israeli delegation in Geneva to negotiate a prisoner exchange with Hezbollah.
-In 1992, headed the Israeli delegation to Lebanon in the wake of the Madrid Conference in Washington, DC.

-Lubrani continued to serve as a consultant to the Minister of Defense and coordinator for government operations in Lebanon.
-After the Israeli withdrawal from southern Lebanon, he continued to serve as a consultant for the Ministry of Defense, then for the Ministry of Strategic Affairs.
-He was a consultant until 2010.
-In December 2017, Lubrani called for the "overthrow" of the Iranian regime to stop their nuclear program.